myyang/django-pb-model/README.rst

 Usage
 -----

-Declare your protobuf message and compile it.
+Declare your protobuf message file, such as ``account.proto``, and compile it.
 For example:

 .. code:: protobuf